Cubs break out of slump, slip by reeling Pirates 4-2

-PITTSBURGH (AP) — Jayy Baez hit a go-ahead two-run home run in the sixth inning, and the Chicago Cubs’ struggling offense came to life in a 4-2 over Pittsburgh on Thursday.

-Kris Bryant and Anthony Rizzo also homered as the Cubs pounded out a season-high 11 hits against Tyler Anderson (0-2) and four relievers.
-Baez, Rizzo, Bryant and Jake Marisnick had two hits each for Chicago, which raised its major-league worst team batting average from .143 to .157.
+The Cubs broke out of an opening funk by pounding out 11 hits against Tyler Anderson (0-2) and four relievers.
+Javy Baez hit a go-ahead two-run shot for the Cubs in the sixth.
+Rizzo and Bryant also homered as Chicago raised its major league-worst team batting average from .143 to .157.

+“It’s nice to get the big boys going and when they get going we have a really good chance to win that day,” Cubs manager David Ross said.

-Jake Arrieta (2-0) survived a sometimes wobbly six innings to improve to 14-6 against the Pirates.
+Arrieta (2-0) survived a sometimes wobbly six innings to improve to 14-6 against the Pirates.
 Arrieta allowed two runs, seven hits and three walks and four strikeouts.

-Craig Kimbrel recorded the five outs for his second save.
+“Didn’t have a few pitches throughout the game but was able to find them in big situations when I needed them,” Arrieta said.

 Adam Frazier and Gregory Polanco had two hits each for the Pirates but couldn’t stop Pittsburgh from dropping its sixth straight.